luhann/patroclus/README.md

 `patroclus.scss` is my personal `SCSS` theme file, while not specific to quarto it is often used in my quarto slides and reports.

+## Typst

+`patroclus.typ` is my personal typst template, that is designed to perfectly mimic my latex style file.